Skip to content

 Why are Children's Rights Important?

-The Convention is based on children being individuals in their own right – they do not belong to their parents or the state.
+The Convention is based on children being individuals in their own right.
+This means that they do not belong to their parents or the government.
 However, when children are born, they rely on adults for everything they need.
 Children need rights to make sure they are well cared for and can grow towards independence.

 The video below explains what children's rights are and why they are important.

 Changes and problems in the world sometimes have a bigger impact on children than on adults.
-Because they are still growing, children are especially vulnerable to poor living conditions, disease, malnutrition, pollution and poverty.
+Children are still growing.
+This means that certain things can have a worse effect on them than on adults.
+This includes things like poor living conditions, disease, not having enough food to eat, pollution and poverty.

 We should listen to and consider children's views on issues and decisions that affect them.
 This includes at home, in school, in local communities and even in governments.
 However, children do not usually vote or take part in political processes.
-Special efforts are required to make sure the views of children are sought, listened to and taken seriously in all decision making that affects them.
+The people in charge need to make special efforts to include children’s views.
+They need to make time and place to listen to children.
+They need to listen to what they are saying.
+Then they need to take what they hear seriously in all decision making that affects the children.

 Need help?